andy-tavus/interactions-protocol-playground/quickstart.md

-# Quickstart Guide: Tavus Interactions Protocol Playground
+# Quickstart: Interactions Protocol Playground (powered by Tavus)

 1. **Generate a Conversation ID**: Use the [Tavus Platform](https://platform.tavus.io/conversations/create) or the [Tavus API](https://docs.tavus.io/api-reference/conversations/create-conversation) to create a new conversation.
 Copy the conversation ID (but don't Join in this step!).